nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - **Optional Marathon Strat:** Fight 2 Beach Bums for a Mini Star.
 - Defend until Solt hits Serge (damage is nullified until after the battle cutscene ends)
 - Kid (Target Solt) - 1 / 2 - Magma Bomb
-- Serge (Target Solt) - 1 / 1 / 2 / 3 (If there are misses Fireball do 2 instead of 3 and Fireball Peppor)
+- Serge (Target Solt) - 1 / 1 / 2 / 3 (If there are misses do 2 instead of 3 and Fireball Peppor)
 - Kid - Defend (Only if no Misses)
 - Serge - Fireball (Level 3) Karsh
 - Kid - (Target Peppor) - 1/2 - Fireball (Level 3) Peppor